riseshia/deathnote/README.md

 deathnote gem receive 2 commit hash and compare those dead code from each version of project code.
 This will be helpful if you have a lot false-positive result.

+You may get better understanding with [this slide](https://speakerdeck.com/riseshia/find-out-potential-dead-codes-from-diff).

 ## Requirement

 deathnote assumes you are using git.